Strong approximation of nonlinear filtering for multiscale McKean-Vlasov stochastic systems: Notations and assumptions

 Let $\cB_b(\mR^{n})$ be the set of all bounded Borel measurable functions on $\mR^n$.
-Let $C(\mR^n)$ be the set of all functions which are continuous on $\mR^n$. $C^{2}(\mR^n)$ represents the collection of all functions on $C(\mR^n)$ with continuous derivatives of order up to 2.
-Define the Banach space:
+Let $C(\mR^n)$ be the set of all functions which are continuous on $\mR^n$. $C^{2}(\mR^n)$ represents the collection of all functions in $C(\mR^n)$ with continuous derivatives of order up to 2.